simple-acme/simple-acme.github.io/reference/settings.md

 ## Inheritance
 You can create server-specific `settings.json` files in `%programdata%\simple-acme` to override settings for specific endpoints.
-Also you can apply specific settings to each renewal invidually by create a `Settings` key in the `*.renewal.json` file.
+Also you can apply specific settings to each renewal individually by create a `Settings` key in the `*.renewal.json` file.
 It is recommended to use an editor with support for JSON schema like [Visual Studio Code](https://code.visualstudio.com/) for this purpose.